tezc/sc/buffer/README.md

   when you are reading, you just get the pointer.
 This is useful to avoid memory
   allocation overhead.
 - Integer operations are compiled into bounds check + a single MOV instruction
-  on x86.
-Buffer keeps data in Little Endian format, so on big endian systems,
+  with a good compiler.
+Buffer keeps data in Little Endian format, so on big
-  integer put/get is bswap(byte swap) + MOV.
+  endian systems, integer put/get is bswap(byte swap) + MOV.
 - Max capacity is 4GB.
 Max string size is a little less than 2 GB

 ##### Usage